aceazycrdfz/TinyGenYichen/README.md

 # Introduction

 TinyGen is a simple coding assistant FastAPI API.
-After taking in a URL of a public repo on Github and a textual prompt as the command, it will return a unified diff (as a string) representing the changes to be made, with the help of ChatGPT.
+After taking in a URL of a public repo on Github and a textual prompt as the command, it will return a unified diff (as a string) representing the changes to be made, with the help of a GPT model.

 # How to use this API on the Web